 Auburn Area (Applegate, Auburn, Colfax, Foresthill, Meadow Vista, Penryn)

 South Placer (Granite Bay, Loomis, Lincoln, Rocklin, Roseville)

 |HR Analyst||Heidi Kernytsky|

-Exercises technical and functional supervision over other employees as assigned.
+May exercise technical and functional supervision over clerical personnel.

 It is the responsibility of applicants to identify in their application materials how they meet the minimum qualifications listed below.